 If your house if worth less than you owe on your first mortgage, we can remove the second and third mortgages entirely.

 Filing for a Chapter 13 bankruptcy is a better option than attempting to work things out with the “lender.”
-The New York bankruptcy lawyer Michael H. Schwartz, P.C., knows that the person calling you about your debt is not the actual lender, but a servicing company interested in racking up fees.
+New York bankruptcy and foreclosure attorney Michael H. Schwartz knows that the person calling you about your debt is not the actual lender, but a servicing company interested in racking up fees.
 When a person defaults on a mortgage, the servicing company reacts by piling on fees and charges.
 If the person is miraculously able to reinstate the entire mortgage and able to pay it all off with one check, the new payoff amount will still include all of the levied fees.

 “These servicing companies have no incentive to help you save your house from foreclosure,” according to Mr. Schwartz.
 “We don’t play their game because we know the rules.
 They’ll run you in circles.
 All the while the clock is ticking and they’re racking up more fees.”